boedegoat/creditcard-input-react/README.md

 ## Feature

 -   Auto add space every 4 digits
--   Removes inputs other than numbers
+-   Remove inputs other than numbers
 -   Easy to customize to your own (cuz it's unstyled)

 ## Install